OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.0.md

 ```

-And delete the `InstallLocation` value.
+And delete theÂ `InstallLocation`Â value.

 Depending on whether you are running the 32-bit registry editor or had previously installed 32-bit versions of Octopus on a 64-bit machine, you should also check: